yxshee/summarization-nlp-/README.md

 # Summarization NLP

-**Summarization NLP** is a cutting-edge natural language processing (NLP) project designed to generate concise and coherent summaries from extensive textual data.
+This project is  designed to generate concise and coherent summaries from extensive textual data.
 Leveraging advanced machine learning algorithms and state-of-the-art deep learning architectures, this project aims to facilitate efficient information digestion, enabling users to grasp key insights swiftly.

 ---